Sum1Solutions/chm-reader/README.md

    python chm-reader.py
    ```

-6. Then run:
+6. Then run the app to see the help:
    ```
    python app.py
    ```

-7. And then open the generated index.html file in a browswer to see help files and a start to a web app.
+7. Or open the generated index.html file in a browswer to see help files from within.

 ## File Structure